 And in today’s increasingly connected world, residents have become more aware of the local government’s role in their day-to-day lives.
 Citizens demand full transparency and engage with their government in new ways, from participating in budget decisions to starting climate change task forces.
 Local governments must rise to the occasion to address these complex and interrelated dynamics.

 Common Local Government Challenges and Solutions

 Below we discuss modern problems in government — and how to overcome them.

 A technologically-connected world has increased cybersecurity threats, including the number of ransomware and malware attacks that public organizations experience.
 In fact, local and state governments encounter upwards of 70% of all ransomware attacks in the United States.
 If not protected, these attacks can paralyze government operations for days — if not longer.

-It’s paramount that local governments invest in cybersecurity and other IT technology solutions to counter these attacks.
+It’s paramount that local governments invest in cybersecurity and other IT technology solutions to counter these attacks, which is why federal cybersecurity grants have recently been made available to local governments.
 Cloud-based infrastructure helps governments get up and running more quickly after a cyber attack — and with less data loss — than those that rely on physical servers alone.

 Learn more about local government cybersecurity:

 - Local Government Cybersecurity: Everything to Know